Texas Porch

 Flash Flooding Is a Real Risk Along the Rivers

-The Frio and Nueces rivers run through McMullen County and can flood quickly — check FEMA flood maps before buying near the water.
+The Frio and Nueces rivers run through McMullen County and can flood quickly, so check FEMA flood maps before buying near the water.

 McMullen County · Water Wells